storj/design-docs/20251117-bucket-eventing-phase-2.md

 - Error code: `rpcstatus.FailedPrecondition`
 - Message: `"Bucket eventing requires satellite-managed encryption (path encryption must be disabled)"`

+**Note on Encrypted Path Support:**
+While the underlying architecture can handle both encrypted and unencrypted object paths, this phase focuses exclusively on supporting unencrypted paths (satellite-managed encryption).
+This is expected to be the preferred configuration for customers who require bucket eventing capabilities.
+Support for encrypted paths could be added in a future phase if customer demand warrants the additional complexity.

 #### Metainfo API Endpoints

 We will add new gRPC methods to the metainfo service for managing bucket notification configurations.